AvinashKumar3000/react-mini-project/class-board/TO-DO-template-ref/simple-tiny-back-end.md

 - All CRUD operation with user-route.js.
   - ⚡ which includes mongoose validation in Schema.
   - ⚡ try catch block to handle data-base error.
-  - ⚡ efficiently handle status using ?: ternary operator.
+  - ⚡ Efficiently handle status using ?: ternary operator.

 ## pre requirement